Why do I get a “socket error” message?

 Other frequent factors influencing throughput:

-- The number of devices sharing the access circuit and the activity the other devices are generating while speed test is being run on one of the devices
+- The number of devices sharing the access circuit and the activity the other devices are generating while the test is running

 - A rogue LAN port that is clogging the LAN with transmission